bowman2001/perplexdoc/content/doc/overview/concept/index.md

 weight: 5
 ---

-A coherent site structure for different publishing formats and a versatile typographic layout for enriched Markdown content with good legibility on all screen sizes are the essential goal of this theme.
+A coherent site structure for different publishing formats, a typographic layout for enhanced Markdown content, and good legibility on all screen sizes are the essential goals of this theme.
 {.p-first} <!--more-->

 Perplex is an all-purpose theme for technical content.
 There are templates for three levels of documentation, a news stream, blog postings, author pages, and taxonomy pages.
 Templates for a distinct start page and articles will follow.

 At the moment, the example site included in the theme shows the news section as a start page the same way this documentation does.
 {.inline}